kosma/coolscan-mods/doc/mod.md

 what it is, it knows how it works - it even knows its name if you delve into the strings section of the firmware.

-For posterity, the relevant checks to patch out are (offsets are from the start of the FLASH, not from the start of the update file - for that, subtract 0x10000):
+For posterity, the relevant checks to patch out are:

 LS-50 1.02: